The Legend of Sarila

-The Legend of Sarila (La Légende de Sarila) is a 2013 Canadian computer-animated adventure film and Canada's first 3-D animated feature film.
+The Legend of Sarila (La Légende de Sarila) is a 2013 Canadian animated adventure film and Canada's first 3D animated feature film.
 The film draws heavily on Inuit culture and tradition.
 Set in northern Canada in 1910, it tells the story of three young Inuit, who set out for the legendary land of Sarila in search of food for their clan.
 One of them, Markussi, finds out during their adventures that he is really an Inuit shaman, while the clan's shaman at home repeatedly attempts to kill him and undermine their quest.

 The film was picked up for distribution in the United States by Phase 4 Films, under the title Frozen Land (not to be confused with the Finnish movie Frozen Land) and with an adapted logo in order to mimic Disney's Frozen, which resulted in a lawsuit with Disney.

 Plot

 The young orphan Markussi lives with his little sister Mipoulok in an Inuit clan.
 Markussi can talk to animals and has some special powers unique to shamans.
 He does not want to be a shaman though and mainly keeps his powers a secret because he fears being a shaman would make him like the clan's shaman Croolik.
 Croolik grew selfish and unjust after the deaths of his sons, who died along with Markussi's father in an accident on a hunting trip.
 Croolik blames his sons' deaths on his now-separated wife Saya (who he accuses of having let their sons go hunting at too young an age) and Markussi's father.
 By extension, Croolik also hates Markussi.

 At the beginning of the film, Croolik secretly turns away from the goddess Sedna and tries to call on the spirit of darkness.
 In punishment, Sedna takes all animals away from the clan's lands, provoking a dangerous food shortage and lack of tradable pelts.

 Desperate, the clan decides to search for Sarila, a legendary land where animals are said to be plenty.
 Under Croolik's influence—who intends Markussi to die on the quest—three young Inuit are selected: Markussi, along with his two friends, Putulik (son of the clan chief), and Apik, who were promised to each other when they were children.
 Saya, who now lives on her own as a healer, offers to take care of Markussi's young sister and her dog Kajuk in his absence.

 The three friends leave the clan with sled dogs and Apik's pet lemming Kimi.
 On their quest, they face several dangers, repeatedly brought on by Croolik through magic; this includes possessing Putulik by means of twin amulets (called "medallions"), so that Putulik attacks Markussi.
 The three young travellers can overcome all dangers, repeatedly saved by Markussi's powers.
 In the meantime, Croolik frames his former wife Saya for stealing food from the clan and has her banned from the clan.